Ilmarian-Incorporated/WORLDS-AND-VERSES/2. Roleplay/FERA WORLD/Open Starters/SFW/Ike - Training.md

 [[Ike]]

 # Starter
-"You are doing well Ike."
+"You are doing well [[Ike]]."
 He whispered into her ear, bringing a smile to her lips for the first time in a long time.

 It hurt her cheeks.